 Now when I say manually creating emails, I am not just referring to emails that an outbound telemarketing agent has to create on their own.
 Whether the agent has to type the email from scratch, or copy the content from documents such as WORD and then make adjustments so that the email appears personalized, these would be considered manual emails.

 The best way for telemarketing agents to send out email is through an automated email application.
 Instead of typing out an email or even copy and pasting information, the agent should be able to quickly and easily push a button to generate and send out the email.
 With a button push, virtually no extra time is spent for the agent.

-Any time you can automate a manual process you are going to save time and have less mistakes, which will lead to more sales!
+Any time you can automate a manual process you are going to save time and have fewer mistakes, which will lead to more sales!

 Use of templates

 By using some kind of email application, you can control not only the content of the email but also the look and feel of the email.
 For each outbound telemarketing campaign, identify 3-5 emails that could be sent out to potential customers and create very professional-looking emails.
 These templates should be able to pull fields from the dialer so that emails are personalized.
 Using specific templates for all outbound telemarketing agents across the same campaign will ensure consistency for all emails sent out including subject lines and signature blocks.

 Not to replace but to enhance communication

 Using email as part of your outbound telemarketing strategy should enhance the existing phone calls being made, not replace them.
 The “meat and potatoes” are the telemarketing phone calls.
 The emails should only support that effort.
 Here are a few types of emails that could be used, depending on the campaign type:

 Conversation Follow-ups – After speaking with the call, you offer to provide additional information about specific products spoken about during the conversation.
 These emails could have links to a webpage with additional information or instructions for the person.